Mauro Nespoli

-Mauro Nespoli (born 22 November 1987, in Voghera) is an Italian archer.
+Mauro Nespoli (born 22 November 1987) is an Italian archer.
 He won individual silver at the 2020 Tokyo Summer Olympics and was a member of the Italian teams that won gold at the 2012 Summer Olympics and silver at the 2008 Summer Olympics.

 Biography

 Nespoli was born in Voghera (Province of Pavia), the place where he has always lived.
 He first saw some archers when he was nine, while he was spending his holidays in Aprica (Sondrio).
 His coach is Luciano Malovini, who was an archer of the Paralympic Italian National Team.
 In spite of his hard training and attending archery events, Nespoli could achieve good marks at school.
 He got his graduation Diploma in 2006 and he is now attending university, in Pavia, studying Computer Engineering.